 Lord of the North

-The spirit of Terrasen, often depicted as a white sun stag with flames between its antlers, lives in the Oakwald Forest.
+The Lord of the North is the spirit of Terrasen, often depicted as a white sun stag with flames between its antlers, it lives in the Oakwald Forest.
 Sun stags were sacred to Mala Fire-Bringer and were later brought to Terrasen by Brannon Galathynius.
 The name also refers to a stag constellation that always points toward Terrasen.

 The Kingsflame